 G4-LA7 Assistance regarding serious illnesses

 At Geberit, there are no operational activities involving a particularly high risk of contracting a serious illness or with a high incidence of illness.

 As part of its Group-wide efforts to support employees’ health and well-being, Geberit offers its employees precautionary healthcare opportunities through various offers and activities.
 These include, for example, sports facilities, anti-smoking training, health check-ups, massage services, dietary and health tips, and presentations on health-related issues.
-They also include reintegration counseling, which aims to get people back to work as soon as possible in the event of long-term illness.
+They also include reintegration counselling, which aims to get people back to work as soon as possible in the event of long-term illness.
 Managers are specifically trained in this respect.
-Examples of individual support include counseling in Rapperswil-Jona (CH) to assist with problems ranging from on-the-job pressure, partnership and family problems to debt issues, and the telephone helpline created in the USA to discuss problems at work in complete confidentiality.
+Examples of individual support include counselling in Rapperswil-Jona (CH) to assist with problems ranging from on-the-job pressure, partnership and family problems to debt issues, and the telephone helpline created in the USA to discuss problems at work in complete confidentiality.

 G4-LA8 Health and safety topics covered in agreements with trade unions